-London is a leading world capital, a centre for finance, business and innovation and it aims to play a leading role in the global transition to a low carbon, circular economy.
-It is also a leader in climate change initiative as the city has ground-breaking energy and climate change mitigation policies and programmes that support the Mayor's commitment to London being a zero-carbon city by 2050.
+London is a leading world capital, a centre for finance, business and innovation.
+It aims to play a leading role in the global transition to a low carbon and circular economy.
+It is also a leader in climate change initiative as the city has ground-breaking energy and climate change mitigation policies and programmes.
+These all support the Mayor's commitment to London being a zero-carbon city by 2050.